awslabs/mountpoint-s3-csi-driver/README.md

 ## License

 This project is licensed under the Apache-2.0 License.
-It builds on a number of other awesome projects with open source licenses, and licenses for other projects can be found under:
+It builds on a number of other awesome projects with open source licenses, and licenses for other projects can be found under the following locations in the CSI Driver's container image:

 - Linux packages under `/usr/share/licenses/*`
 - The CSI Driver's Go dependencies under `/LICENSES/*` (starting from v1.15.0)
 - Mountpoint's Rust dependencies under `/mountpoint-s3/THIRD_PARTY_LICENSES`

-of the CSI Driver's container image.